CV – summary

 Since 2014, I have been a reviewer for 35 manuscripts submitted to journals such as Systematic Biology (3), Evolution (1), Biological Journal of the Linnean Society (1), Evolution and Ecology (2), Evolutionary Biology (1), Ecography (1), Journal of Biogeography (1), Journal of Mammalogy (2), Molecular Ecology (7), Molecular Ecology Resources (5), Molecular Phylogenetics and Evolution (2), PLOS ONE (3), The Southwestern Naturalist (1), Canadian Journal of Zoology (2), Molecular Biology and Evolution (1), Diversity (1), Conservation Genetics (1).

-I was part of the Public Relationships Committee of Graduate Women in Science (GWIS, 2018-2019).
+I was on the Public Relationships Committee of Graduate Women in Science (GWIS, 2018-2019).
 I have participated in reviewing committees such as the GWIS National Fellowship competition (2019), the Graduate Student Research Awards (GSRA) for the Society of Systematic Biology (2019), the Helen Fellowship Program at the American Museum of Natural History (2020), abstract reviewer for finalists to the Evolution Meeting, SSB Ernst Mayr Symposium (2023).

 Languages